‹ Return to How tos

-Enabling or disabling automatic snapshots for instances or disks in Amazon Lightsail
+Enable or disable automatic snapshots for Lightsail instances and disks - Amazon Lightsail

 When you enable the automatic snapshots feature of your instance or block storage disk, Amazon Lightsail creates daily snapshots of your resource during the default automatic snapshot time, or during a time you specify.
 Just like a manual snapshot, you can use an automatic snapshot as a baseline to create new resources or for data backup.